Modern-day human

 There is biological variation within the human species – with traits such as blood type, cranial features, facial features, height, body shape, hair colour and texture, eye colour, and skin colour varying across the globe depending on gender/sex, ethnic origins, and family bloodlines.
 The typical height of an average adult human is 1.7-1.8 metres, although the tallest can be 2.72 metres and the shortest can be 0.55 metres.
 Body size is partly determined by genes and is also significantly influenced by environmental factors such as diet, exercise, and sleep patterns.
 Body size is partly determined by genes and is also significantly influenced by environmental factors such as diet, exercise, and sleep patterns.

-Human hair ranges in color from auburn to black to blond to brown to red, which is the most frequent.
+Human hair ranges in colour from black to blond to brown to red, which is the most frequent.
 Hair colour depends on the amount of melanin, with concentrations fading with increased age, leading to grey or even white hair.
-The rarest hair colour of all was green.
-Skin color was normally in a range from black-brown (darkest) to pale pink (lightest), though some human individuals like the Japanese people have almost white skin through rare conditions such as albinism or genetic mutation.
-Skin color tends to vary clinally and generally correlates with the level ultraviolet variation in a particular geographic area, with darker skin mostly around the equator.
+Skin colour was normally in a range from dark brown through lighter shades of brown to pale pink, or even almost white on rare conditions such as albinism or genetic mutation.
+Skin colour tends to vary clinally and generally correlates with the level ultraviolet variation in a particular geographic area, with darker skin mostly around the equator.
 Skin darkening may have evolved as protection ultraviolet solar radiation.
 Light skin protects against depletion of vitamin D, which requires sunlight to make.

 Culture